 About 40% of the world’s population lives within 100 kilometers of the coast, and most major settlements are in close proximity to seas and rivers.
 Humans have relied on the water for food and transportation for centuries – and port cities have become the bustling centres of activity.

 Fisheries date back to prehistoric times, about 40,000 years ago.
-Since then, they have become a steadfast industry around the world, developing from primitive methods to the state-of-the-art trawlers we see today, who’s hauls run up in the tonnes.
+Since then, they have become a steadfast industry around the world, developing from primitive methods to the state-of-the-art trawlers we see today, which haul in tonnes.

 However, fifty percent of the world’s fish is still supplied by small scale fishing communities living in coastal areas or on islands – highly vulnerable to the changes brought by the climate crisis and rising sea temperatures.

 An example of such a community, is Ile a Vache, an island off the southern coast of Haiti, where locals are heavily dependant on the health of the water for their survival.
 Ile a Vache has a population of almost 15,000 people, most of whom live off the sea, run farms, or conduct small-scale local commerce.

 Ile a Vache is beautiful, and could be a very attractive tourist destination, but a lack of infrastructure development has kept it off the radar and locked in poverty.
 With a small population relative to a country of roughly 12 million people, it’s not a priority for politicians.